gristlabs/grist-help/help/investment-research.md

 What’s the result?
 We can click through the years (or use arrow keys), and see the distribution by category change.

-The last two steps are similar.
-Here, we’ll want to select a category in a table, and show a chart of historical investments in that category.
-Since all that data comes from the “Investments” table, we’ll show the categories as a “Table” widget by summarizing the “Investments” data.
+!!! tip ""
+    **Note:** If clicking through the years does not affect the chart, the chart must not be linked.
+You can check and correct it by using the "three dots" menu on top right of the chart, clicking "Data selection", and ensuring that "Select By" dropdown is showing "INVESTMENTS [by funded_year]".

+To complete the example, we will add two more sections to this "Breakdowns" page.
+One will be a table listing company categories, and linked to it will be a chart showing amount of investment into that category over the years.

+To add the table of categories, use "Add Widget to Page", and select "Table" widget, "Investments" data, grouped by "Company_category_code".

 ![28-dynamic-table2](images/investment-research/28-dynamic-table2.png)

 The “funded_year” column in the resulting table is meaningless, and should be deleted.

 For the last step, we add another chart.
-We need to remember to group by both “funded_year” and “Company_category_code”, and to set a suitable “Select By” widget for it.
+We need to remember to group by both “Company_category_code” “funded_year”, and to set a suitable “Select By” widget for it.
 Since there are two tables on this page, you have a choice of which one will drive the data in this chart.
 In this case, pick the widget that we just added: “INVESTMENTS [by Company_category_code]”.